keystonejs/keystone/.changeset/wild-mice-double.md

 '@keystonejs/app-admin-ui': minor
 ---

-Added a UI hook (`branding.logo`) to display a custom logo on the signin screen.
+Added a UI hook (`logo`) to display a custom logo on the signin screen.